 With very little to gauge Textpattern’s use in the real world, we agreed it was time for a showcase; a platform to shout from the rafters that we have something to offer the web world.
 Just going round the table, we estimated there were over 75 sites designed between us, none of which had any big promotion from our central hubs.
 Just lost among the white noise emanating from the great bit bucket in the sky.

-The community has WeLoveTxp.com of course, and the forum Let’s See Yours Then but neither are very much in use, nor high profile enough to capture the energy behind the talented people who design with Textpattern.
+The community has WeLoveTxp.com of course, and the forum Showcase your Textpattern site but neither are very much in use, nor high profile enough to capture the energy behind the talented people who design with Textpattern.
 So it seemed appropriate to unveil a few plans for our ongoing marketing efforts at that very table.

 Today it might look the same, but I’ve seen the plans for its revival.
 Destry Wion has agreed to spearhead a complete overhaul of the site’s direction and put together an editorial team to drive fresh content into the mag.
 And with this new curator and editor at the helm, the mag is going to go places with a proposed quarterly, issue-based format.
 Other facets like Twitter will be round-the-clock, naturally.

-During the Textpattern-wide content trawl that Destry is undertaking we may move a lot of the WeLoveTxp content over to the mag to its own dedicated section, or may spruce up WeLoveTxp.
+During the Textpattern-wide content trawl that Destry is undertaking we may move a lot of the WeLoveTxp.com content over to the mag to its own dedicated section, or may spruce up WeLoveTxp.com.
 Or both.
-Things like the ageing four showcase sites on textpattern.com may be removed to make way for a Site Watch area of the mag that features the absolute cream of Txp sites.
-With focus on high impact, modern (HTML 5, mobile-friendly, etc) sites, this area will be a platform for designers to totally show off, revealing stuff about themselves, their tricks, tips, design company, and so forth.
+Things like the ageing four ‘showcase sites’ on our site may be removed to make way for a Site watch area of the mag that features the absolute cream of Textpattern sites.
+With focus on high impact, modern (HTML5, mobile-friendly, etc) sites, this area will be a platform for designers to totally show off, revealing stuff about themselves, their tricks, tips, design company, and so forth.
 Proper editorial content.

 This area alone will be a fantastic place to demonstrate to potential clients and site architects the breadth of possibility that Textpattern can bring to the table.
 I’ll leave it to Destry to outline the plans more fully as they firm up, since it really will be his ship.
 Needless to say he’ll be looking out for regular contributors and people to work on the site, content, and graphics so if that’s your thang, raise a hand.